TypeScript Notes

 -

-Produces a build error if a subclass overrides a parent method without the
+Produces a build error if a subclass duplicates a property or method in an ancestor class without declaring itself to be an

 override